cea-hpc/modules/doc/source/design/module-tags.rst

 Specification
 -------------

-- Introduce one new modulefile command to set tags on modulefiles: ``module-tag``
+- Introduce one new modulefile command to set tags on modulefiles: :mconfig:`module-tag`

     - A tag is a piece of information associated to individual modulefiles
     - That is reported along module name on ``avail`` or ``list`` sub-command results